mitch-keenan/konamacona.github.io/_posts/2017-12-01-headless-chrome.md

 await page.goForward();

 // Click an element and wait for any events (or redirects) to complete
-// Note that the selector I passed in is the element that is clicked, this could
+// Note that the selector I passed in is the element that is clicked,
-//  be any selector you'd use with querySelector, getElementById or jQuery.
+// this could be any selector you'd use with querySelector or jQuery.
 // In this case it clicks the projects link and waits for it to load await page.click('.sidebar-nav-item[href="/projects/"]');
 ```